-After you install UVPackmaster you will see it provides a ton of different options.
-Fortunately you don’t need to tweak anything in order to perform a basic packing operation.
+After you have installed UVPackmaster, you will see it provides a ton of different options.
+Fortunately, you don’t need to tweak anything in order to perform a basic packing operation.
 Simply select UV islands you want to pack and press the Pack button.
 You should see your islands packed immediately.

 The most essential option you should pay attention to at the very beginning is Precision (in the Basic Options panel).
 It determines how exact the engine will be when packing UV islands.
-The greater the Precision value, the better quality of packing you will get.
-At the other hand greater Precision means a longer packing time, that is why you should increase this parameter carefully.
-The initial Precision value is 200 – it should be sufficient for most scenarios.
-If you want to achieve more exact margins (in pixels), sometimes you will have to increase this parameter to 500, maximally to 1000.
-Greater values will be needed only in very rare cases, if you want to achieve very small margins between islands (e.g. 1 pixel in a 4K texture).
+On the one hand, the greater the Precision value, the better quality of packing.
+On the other hand, greater Precision means a longer packing time, which is why you should increase this parameter carefully.
+The initial Precision value is 200 – it should be sufficient for most cases.
+If you want to achieve more exact margins (in pixels), sometimes you will have to increase this parameter to 500, and to 1000 at maximum.
+Greater values will only be needed in very rare cases, when you want to achieve very small margins between islands (e.g. 1 pixel in a 4K texture).
 Generally you should avoid setting Precision to a value greater than 1000 as it will increase the packing time considerably.

 Keep in mind that setting Precision to a too low value might result in overlapping UV islands after packing.
 You should not worry much about it though – the packer automatically checks for overlapping islands after packing is done.
-It will select the problematic islands and show you a notification, if it detects some.
+It will select the problematic islands and show you an appropriate notification.

 The Rotation Step parameter determines how many orientations of every island will be taken into consideration during packing.
-The step is specified in degrees.
-For example: if the parameter is set to 90 (degrees), then 4 orientations will be taken into account: basic orientation (island rotated by 0 degrees), island rotated by 90 degrees, island rotated by 180 degrees and island rotated by 270 degrees.
-If step is set to 45 degrees, then 8 orientations will be processed etc. A desirable value of the Rotation Step parameter should be a divisor of 90 (i.e. one of the values from: 1, 2, 3, 5, 6, 9, 10, 15, 18, 30, 45, 90), although it is not strictly required.
+This parameter is expressed in degrees.
+For example: if the parameter is set to 90 (degrees), then 4 orientations will be taken into account: the basic orientation (island rotated by 0 degrees), island rotated by 90 degrees, island rotated by 180 degrees and island rotated by 270 degrees.
+If step is set to 45 degrees, then 8 orientations will be processed etc. For efficiency, the preferable value of the Rotation Step parameter should be a divisor of 90 (i.e. one of the values from: 1, 2, 3, 5, 6, 9, 10, 15, 18, 30, 45, 90), although this is not strictly required.
 Keep in mind that the lower the rotation step, the longer the time required to pack the UV map.